Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/upgrade_prereqs_ibm_i/upgrade_ibmi.md

 > **Note**
 >
-> The UPGCFT procedure does not support upgrades from a non-IASP CFT to an IASP Transfer CFT or vice versa.
+> The UPGCFT procedure does not support upgrades from a non- IASP CFT to an IASP Transfer CFT or vice versa.
 In the same spirit, an upgrade from one type of IASP to another is not supported.

 <span id="Manual"></span>

 ## Manual upgrade procedure

-This section explains how to upgrade an existing Transfer CFT IBM i from 2.7.1, 3.0.1, 3.1.3, 3.3.2, 3.4-3.8 to Transfer CFT {{< TransferCFT/axwayvariablesReleaseNumber  >}} for either a [single installation](#Manually) or a [multi-node installation](#Manually2).
+This section explains how to upgrade an existing Transfer CFT IBM i from 2.7.1, 3.0.1, 3.1.3, 3.3.2, 3.4- 3.8 to Transfer CFT {{< TransferCFT/axwayvariablesReleaseNumber  >}} for either a [single installation](#Manually) or a [multi- node installation](#Manually2).

 <span id="Manually"></span>